Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Applications in quantum imaging

-Quantum image distillation allows to separate quantum light consisting of spatially entangled photon pairs from classical light by measuring coincidences using single-photon sensitive EMCCD camera.
-Here, no prior information about the images is needed, apart from the statistical properties of the illuminating sources, as the quantum image is encoded in correlated photon-pair events.
-The setup for quantum image distillation is shown in figure \ref{F35} \cite{HugoQID}.
-In one arm, spatially correlated photon pairs are generated in a $\beta$-barium borate (BBO) crystal which illuminate the object $O_1$ (sleeping cat) using two lenses $f_1$ and $f_2$.
-In another arm classical light passes through an object $O_2$ (standing cat).
+Quantum image distillation~\cite{defienne_quantum_2019} is a technique that uses quantum correlations to separate a quantum image from a source of noise, such as stray light.
+The technique leverages the distinct statistics of the quantum signal (sub-Poissonian) and the noise (Poissonian or super-Poissonian).
+The setup for this technique is shown in Figure~\ref{F35}.
+In one arm, spatially correlated photon pairs are generated in a $\beta$-barium borate (BBO) crystal which illuminates the object $O_1$ (sleeping cat) using two lenses $f_1$ and $f_2$.
+In another arm, classical light passes through an object $O_2$ (standing cat).
 Both images are superimposed by an unbalanced beam splitter (92:8) and imaged on an EMCCD camera using a lens $f_3$, followed by a polarizer and a bandpass filter.
-As one can see in figure \ref{F36}(a), both objects are overlapped in the intensity image.
-Using correlation measurement, the pure quantum image can be made visible in figure \ref{F36}(b) or by subtracting it from the direct intensity image, one can get the pure classical image of $O_2$ as in figure \ref{F36}(c).
-Mathematically, the quantum image is represented by $\Gamma(r,r)$, where $\Gamma$ is the intensity correlation function and $r$ is a camera pixel position.
-When position-correlated photon pairs illuminates the object $O_1$, $\Gamma(r,r)$ is proportional to it's shape i.e., $\Gamma(\mathbf{r}, \mathbf{r}) \sim\left|O_1(\mathbf{r})\right|^4$.
-Remainder intensities in the retrieved classical images \ref{F36}(c) \& (f) that are located near the edges can be traced back to absorption of a single photon from a photon pair when propagating through the objects.
-Signal to noise ratios are measured for minus-coordinate projection of $\Gamma$ which represents the probability of coincidence of two pair photons at pixels separated by distance $r_1$-$r_2$, as shown in figure \ref{F36.2}(c) and (e).
-Figure \ref{F36.2}(a) illustrates that the signal-to-noise ratio (SNR) decreases, as the ratio of average intensities between classical and quantum illumination ($I_{cl}/I_{qu}$) increases.
-Figures \ref{F36.2}(c) and \ref{F36.2}(e) display the negative-coordinate projections of $\Gamma$ at $I_{cl}/I_{qu}$ = 0 and $I_{cl}/I_{qu}$ = 11, respectively.
-The central peaks are then clear indications of strong position correlation between photon pairs.
-For, $I_{cl}/I_{qu}$=$\infty$, these peaks vanishes.
-This technique is robust because over a wide range of classical illumination, even when it is 10x higher than the quantum illumination, SNR$>$1 is maintained.
+As one can see in Figure~\ref{F36}(a), both objects are overlapped in the intensity image.
+Retrieving the photon pair correlations, the quantum image alone can be made visible in Figure~\ref{F36}(b), or by subtracting it from the direct intensity image, one can get the pure classical image in Figure~\ref{F36}(c).
+However, in the latter image, there is residual quantum light.
+This corresponds to the case when one photon of the SPDC pair is absorbed by the edges of the object or scattered to a different location.

-This image distillation scheme has already been expanded to full-field imaging \cite{gregory_imaging_2020, PhysRevA.103.042608}.
-While \textcite{gregory_imaging_2020} the resilience of their detection protocol to environmental noise and transmission losses compared to prior quantum illumination protocols, \textcite{PhysRevA.103.042608} used a SPAD camera proving their worth in various fields including quantum imaging in a robust scheme against stray light. \\